PeterMoresco/step_to_ifc/README.md

 # How it works

 It's a python script that imports the model into FreeCAD and creates one IFC entity for every component or sub-assembly in the STEP file.
+Please note that not all options in the import STEP/export IFC works well with each other.
+For this purpose everytime you use the script it generates a log file with all the details about the options for the process.
+One can use them to verify the options that optimize the performance of the process.
+Further investigation about this topic is intended in the future.
+For more information about these options, please refer to the FreeCAD [docs](https://wiki.freecadweb.org/Import_Export_Preferences).

 # How to use